 3. Control the clatter

 “Noise” is relative depending on your lifestyle but working from home it becomes more important than ever to control what you can.
 Soft surroundings can absorb sound that could travel through your walls.
 Adding layers to your home office décor can look great and also serve that purpose.
-Add a comfortable chair and throw pillows for those snack breaks, and drapery panels on either side of your windows can absorb sound, and dramatically darken the room if needed.
+Add a comfortable chair and throw pillows for those snack breaks, and soft treatments or drapery panels on either side of your windows can absorb sound, and dramatically darken the room if needed.

 If you’ve cut the noise and realize the silence is deafening, it’s easier to add sound back in with a fan or white noise machine.
 Look for one that has versatility in settings and sounds so that you can find the level that works best for you.

 If you are able to stand, even for a few hours or minutes each day, consider a literal upgrade.
 Standing desks are gaining popularity in the workplace for good reason, and your home office is no exception.
 Known for keeping focus and energy high, and research that points to reduced back pain, lower risk of cardiovascular disease, and lower blood sugar, it’s an easy switch to make.
 If you aren’t ready to take the plunge with all new office furniture, there are things you can do to reap similar benefits.

 - Set an app or a timer to stand and stretch for at least a minute every hour.